 This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

-Six years after its original intended debut, the much-awaited Terminal A, previously known as Midfield Terminal at Abu Dhabi International Airport, is expected to open this year.
-The epidemic and cost overruns have caused substantial delays in the terminal’s construction.
+Six years after its original intended debut, the much-awaited Terminal A, previously known as Midfield Terminal at Abu Dhabi International Airport, opened last November 2023.

 Table of Contents